PyThaiNLP/nlpo3/nlpo3-nodejs/README.md

 # TODO

-- Find a way to build and publish on npm.
+- Find a way to build binaries and publish on npm.